w3c/json-ld-streaming/tests/README.md

   For *NegativeEvaluationTests*, the result is a string associated with the expected error code.

-Unless `processingMode` is set explicitly in a test entry, `processingMode` is compatible with both `json-ld-1.0` and `json-ld-1.1`.

 Test results that include a context input presume that the context is provided locally, and not from the referenced location, thus the results will include the content of the context file, rather than a reference.

-## JSON-LD Object comparison

-If algorithms are invoked with the `ordered` flag set to `true`, simple JSON Object comparison may be used, as the order of all arrays will be preserved (except for _fromRdf_, unless the input quads are also ordered).
-If `ordered` is `false`, then the following algorithm will ensure arrays other than values of `@list` are compared without regard to order.

-JSON-LD Object comparison compares JSON objects, arrays, and values recursively for equality.

-* JSON objects are compared member by member without regard to the ordering of members within the object.
-Each member must have a corresponding member in the object being compared to.
-Values are compared recursively.
-* JSON arrays are generally compared without regard to order (the lone exception being if the referencing key is `@list`).
-Each item within the array must be equivalent to an item in the array being compared to by using the comparison algorithm recursively.
-For values of `@list`, the order of these items is significant.
-* JSON values are compared using strict equality.
-* Values of `@language`, and other places where language tags may be used are specified in lowercase in the test results.
-Implementations should either normalize language tags for testing purposes, or compare language tags in a case-independent way.

-Note that some tests require re-expansion and comparison, as list values may exist as values of properties that have `@container: @list` and the comparison algorithm will not consider ordering significant.

 # Running tests